Department of Pathology & Immunology

 View Sections

-This elective is a subinternship in Ob/Gyn pathology.
-The expectation is that the student participate in the service along with house officer rotating on the service.
+The expectation for this elective is that the student participates in the service along with house officer rotating on the service.
 The elective stresses the principles of anatomic pathology when applied to operative material in obstetrics and gynecology.
-The sub-intern will examine gross and microscopic specimens in the Ob/Gyn Pathology Lab and review the histology along with pertinent literature with a senior pathologist.
+The student will examine gross and microscopic specimens in the OB/GYN Pathology Lab and review the histology along with pertinent literature with a senior pathologist.
 The elective is appropriate both for students intending a career in pathology, and those intending careers in other specialties.
-The student will gain familiarity with the diagnosis of more common OB/Gyn diagnoses, including malignancy, and premalignant conditions, as well as placental conditions.
-Ample time will be available for attending conferences in both OB/Gyn and Pathology.
+The student will gain familiarity with the diagnosis of more common OB/GYN diagnoses, including malignancy and premalignant conditions, as well as placental conditions.
+Ample time will be available for attending conferences in both OB/GYN and Pathology.

 View Sections